HillsMakan/sydneyhillsmakan/src/content/partner/laksa_town_bentleigh.md

 discount_pct: 10
 discount_text: "Excluding promotions "
 ---
-**Laksa Town – Authentic Malaysian Flavours in Clayton**
+**Laksa Town – Authentic Malaysian Flavours in Bentleigh**

-Located in the heart of Clayton, Melbourne, Laksa Town brings the bold, authentic taste of Malaysian cuisine to life.
+Laksa Town Bentleigh in Bentleigh,, Melbourne, Laksa Town brings the bold, authentic taste of Malaysian cuisine to life.
 Best known for its rich and aromatic laksa, the restaurant offers popular choices like **Crispy Pork Laksa**, **Seafood Laksa**, and **Chicken Laksa**, with customizable toppings such as roast pork, seafood, and beef.

 Beyond laksa, diners can enjoy other Malaysian favourites like **Prawn Noodles**, **Yong Tau Foo**, and the popular **Prawn Spring Roll**.
 Generous servings, fresh ingredients, and a cozy hawker-style setting create a warm, casual dining experience loved by locals.